Ari Berk

-Ari Berk is an American writer, folklorist, artist, and scholar of literature, iconography, and comparative myth.
-Berk holds degrees in Ancient History (B.A.), American Indian Studies (M.A.), and Comparative Literature and Culture (Ph.D.) from Humboldt State University and University of Arizona respectively.
-His dissertation was directed by Pulitzer Prize winner N. Scott Momaday and Berk was appointed to the committee that developed the first American Indian Studies doctoral program in the United States.
+Ari Berk (born March 7, 1967) is an American writer, folklorist, artist, and a scholar of literature, iconography, and comparative myth.
+He holds degrees in ancient history (B.A.), American Indian Studies (M.A.), and a comparative literature and culture (Ph.D.) degree from Humboldt State University and the University of Arizona.
+The latter is from the University of Arizona.
+His dissertation was directed by Pulitzer Prize winner N. Scott Momaday and Berk was appointed to the committee which developed the first American Indian Studies doctoral program in the United States.

+Career

 Berk is the author of numerous books for children and adults.
-He collaborated with fairy artist Brian Froud on The Runes of Elfland and Goblins!, and was one of the authors of the Lady Cottington series, along with Terry Jones, and others.
-Berk began his interactive Secret History children's mythology series in the mid-2000s with The Secret History of Giants, and followed this volume with The Secret History of Mermaids and Merfolk, and The Secret History of Hobgoblins.
+He collaborated with fairy artist Brian Froud on The Runes of Elfland and Goblins!, and was one of the authors of the Lady Cottington series, along with Terry Jones and others.
+Berk began his interactive Secret History children's mythology series in the mid-2000s with The Secret History of Giants, and then wrote The Secret History of Mermaids and Merfolk and The Secret History of Hobgoblins.
 The Secret History of Giants won both a 2008 Recommended Parents' Choice Award and a 2009 Notable Award from The National Council of Teachers of English.

-He is a professor of English at Central Michigan University and teaches mythology, folklore, American Indian studies, and medieval literature.
+He is a professor of English at Central Michigan University in Mount Pleasant and teaches mythology, folklore, American Indian studies, and medieval literature.
 Berk is the former editor of the Folksroots section of Realms of Fantasy magazine.
-He also sits on the board of directors of the Mythic Imagination Institute.
-Berk often says that Evelyn B., daughter of his dear friend, is the greatest influence of his life.
-Born and raised in California, he now lives in Michigan with his wife and son.
+He sits on the board of directors of the Mythic Imagination Institute based in Atlanta.
+He was born in California and grew up in the state.
+He lives in Michigan with his wife and son.